October 5, 2022

 MasterClass has scarce and niche course options though because they only invite the world’s best to discuss their topics.
-Most of these courses are also targeted towards beginners, so if you’re a veteran on the subject, these video courses might not be worth your money or time.
+And although it can match the Skillshare price, most of these courses are also targeted towards beginners, so if you’re a veteran on the subject, these video courses might not be worth your money or time.

 First seen on YouTube, Khan Academy is a free, video-based online learning platform.
 They offer thousands of expertly made videos meant to mimic a classroom setup by having an instructor with visual aids.
 You can personalize your learning with various assessments, exercises, and supplementary documents.
 The videos also have offline playback, allowing you to learn even without internet access.

 However, the videos themselves are mostly words on a white background with little interactivity.
 This can have a hand in your learners’ information retention and engagement rates.
 The videos are also long, making it difficult to do learning in small bursts.